 \Cref{fig:M_shaped_no_restriction} depicts a situation in which the binary experiment $F^{\ast}$ that is supported on the peaks of the $M$ is a valid MPC of $H$.
 Then, $F^{\ast}$ is also the experimenter's unique best reply under full delegation (apply Corollary 2 of \citet{dworczak2019simple} with the price function in \Cref{fig:M_shaped_no_restriction}).
 The full delegation outcome $F^{\ast}$ does not admit incomplete full revelation since it does not fully reveal the state on any non-trivial interval.
 Let us argue why no profitable restriction exists. \Cref{lemma:price_function_IC} implies that an arbitrary incentive-compatible experiment $F$ must be supported between the two peaks, i.e. $\supp F\subseteq [y_{1}, y_{2}]$.\footnote{Indeed, since $F^{\ast}$ is feasible, the prior mean $\mu$ lies between the two peaks.
 Thus, the support of $F$ cannot be entirely to the left of the left peak or to the right of the right peak.
-Since all price functions are convex, and since the support of $F$ must be contained in a set where some price function touches $G$, the support of $F$ must lie between the two peaks.} Among all such experiments, the binary experiment $F^{\ast}$ with support $\{y_1,y_2\}$ (and mean $\mu$) is the most informative.
+Since all price functions are convex, and since $F$ is supported on a set where a price function touches $G$, the support of $F$ lies between the peaks.} Among all such experiments, the binary experiment $F^{\ast}$ with support $\{y_1,y_2\}$ (and mean $\mu$) is the most informative.
 Thus, full delegation is optimal for the designer.

 Conversely, suppose the prior $H$ is such that the full delegation outcome $F^{\ast}$ reveals states in an interval $[x_{1}, x_{2}]$ in the valley between the peaks, and pools the remaining states to two points, $y_{1}$ and $y_{2}$, on the left and right slopes, as in \Cref{fig:M_shaped_prof_restriction}.
 In particular, $F^{\ast}$ admits incomplete full revelation, and $F^{\ast}$ roughly looks like a lower censorship experiment and an upper censorship experiment patched together.
 Following our perturbation argument for upper censorship experiments from the $S$-shaped case, the designer can strictly improve on full delegation by pooling a small interval of states around each of $x_{1}$ and $x_{2}$.